I am a Senior Research Fellow in the Poverty, Gender, and Inclusion unit

 My research agenda focuses on questions related to agriculture, social protection and fraduation models, gender, and structural transformation, and has been funded by the Macarthur Foundation, the Fondation de France, USAID, the Department of Labor, and a number of other donors.
 I have conducted or am actively conducting fieldwork in Nigeria, Ethiopia, Bangladesh, India, Cambodia, Kenya, Burkina Faso, Somalia, and Mozambique.

-girls served by Room to Read in Rajasthan, India; Unite for a Better Life, Ethiopia; SELEVER households, Burkina Faso
+Clockwise from top left: SPIR households, Ethiopia; students in Mozambique; women in Baidoa, Somalia; girls served by Room to Read in Rajasthan, India; Unite for a Better Life, Ethiopia; SELEVER households, Burkina Faso